 Bassist • Educator • Arranger/Composer • Songwriter

-David earned his Doctor of Arts in Jazz Studies from the University of Northern Colorado, with emphases in both performance and composition.
-Over the past two decades, he has performed at festivals and venues including Jazz at Lincoln Center, Vail Jazz Festival, Moab Music Festival, The Jazz Education Network Conference, International Society of Bassists Conventions, Baltimore Old Time Festival, Utah Presents: Jazz at Kingsbury Hall, The Oklahoma Jazz Hall of Fame, Dazzle Jazz & Supper Club, Dare to Be Square, The Velvet Note, the Colorado Symphony, Ogden Friends of Acoustic Music Festival, Five Points Jazz Festival, Gene Harris Jazz Festival, and the Utah Arts Festival.
-His versatility as a bassist has led him to work in jazz clubs, pit orchestras, recording studios, and touring bands.
+David earned his Doctor of Arts in Jazz Studies from the University of Northern Colorado, with emphases in both jazz performance and composition/arranging.
+Over the past two decades, he has performed at festivals and venues including Jazz at Lincoln Center (New York, NY), Vail Jazz Festival (Vail, CO), Moab Music Festival (Moab, UT), The Jazz Education Network Conference (New Orleans, LA/Louisville, KY), International Society of Bassists Conventions (Ann Arbor, MI/Bloomington, IN/Tallahassee, FL), Baltimore Old Time Festival (Baltimore, MD), Utah Presents: Jazz at Kingsbury Hall (Salt Lake City, UT), The Oklahoma Jazz Hall of Fame (Tulsa, OK), Dazzle Jazz & Supper Club (Denver, CO), Dare to Be Square DMV (Dumfries, VA), The Velvet Note (Atlanta, GA), the Colorado Symphony (Denver, CO), Ogden Friends of Acoustic Music Festival (Ogden, UT), Five Points Jazz Festival (Denver, CO), Jazz Mentors Foundation (Salt Lake City, UT), Gene Harris Jazz Festival (Boise, ID), and the Utah Arts Festival (Salt Lake City, UT).
+His versatility as a bassist has led him to work in jazz clubs, music festivals, pit orchestras, recording studios, and touring bands.

-Along the way, he’s performed with artists such as Ulysses Owens Jr., Greg Gisbert, Bob Sheppard, Joe Craven, Frankie Avalon, The Platters, Carmen Bradford, Drew Zaremba, Josiah Boornazian, and Corey Christiansen.
-His electric bass work has also appeared on stage with the Colorado Symphony.
+Along the way, he’s performed with artists such as Ulysses Owens Jr., Greg Gisbert, Bob Sheppard, Joe Craven, Frankie Avalon, The Platters, Carmen Bradford, Golden Shoals, the New York Voices, Drew Zaremba, Josiah Boornazian, Corey Christiansen, Chase Baird, Ray Smith, and Jay Lawrence.
 In 2019, David was recognized as First Alternate in the International Society of Bassists’ Jazz Performance Competition.

 As an educator and researcher, David believes in making music education accessible, rigorous, and connected to its cultural roots.
 He has presented masterclasses and lectures at the 2025, 2023, 2021, and 2019 International Society of Bassists Conventions and at the 2024, 2019, and 2015 Jazz Education Network Conferences.
-He is also regularly workshopping and adjudicating school ensembles through UMEA jazz festivals and in partnership with other universities such as Brigham Young University, Weber State University, Boise State University, and Snow College.
-He most recently worked as an invited clinician at the 2025 Utah State Jazz Festival.
+He is also regularly workshopping and adjudicating school ensembles through UMEA jazz festivals and in partnership with other universities and high schools such as Brigham Young University, Weber State University, Boise State University, Snow College, and Bountiful High School.
+He most recently worked as an invited clinician/adjudicator at the 2025 Utah State Jazz Festival.

 He’s a familiar face at community jam sessions and workshops, mentoring up-and-coming musicians and helping to build Utah’s musical ecosystem.
 His academic research centers on early jazz history and the roles of pluralism and religion in shaping the music.
 In 2022, he published the article "Opening the Door: Using Pluralism as a Philosophical Lens in the Jazz History Classroom" in Jazz Education in Research and Practice (Indiana University Press).